-Wanguard ensures a network-level protection against volumetric Denial of Service attacks by using several complementary methods:
+Wanguard ensures a complete network-level protection against volumetric Denial of Service attacks by using several complementary methods:

-- > Wanguard Sensor can be configured to announce the upstream provider(s) via BGP to stop routing traffic towards the attacked destinations.
+- Wanguard Sensor can be configured to announce the upstream provider(s) via BGP to stop routing traffic towards the attacked destinations.
 This is a simple and widely-used DDoS protection technique that requires only a preexistent agreement with your BGP peer(s).
-The attacked targets are effectively blocked from accessing the Internet, with no congestion on the upstream links or to other destinations - ➤ Wanguard Sensor can trigger an Internet Service Provider (ISP) or Managed Security Service Provider (MMSP) that offers cloud-based anti-DDoS services to start scrubbing the malicious traffic - > Wanguard Filter can clean malicious packets on-premise by applying dynamic filtering rules on the Netfilter stateless software firewall or on hardware packet filters.
+The attacked targets are effectively blocked from accessing the Internet, but the congestion of upstream and downstream links is avoided - Wanguard Sensor can trigger an Internet Service Provider (ISP) or Managed Security Service Provider (MMSP) that offers cloud-based anti-DDoS services to start scrubbing the malicious traffic - Wanguard Filter can clean malicious packets on-premise by applying dynamic filtering rules on the Netfilter stateless firewall, on an embedded Dataplane firewall, or by offloading the filtering of packets in hardware.
 Dedicated filtering servers can be clustered in packet scrubbing farms.
-This method protects critical services against attacks that do not congest the upstream links - ➤ Wanguard Filter can detect and apply filtering rules on third-party DDoS mitigation appliances, firewalls, load-balancers or routers via helper scripts or by using BGP FlowSpec - Wanguard Filter can be configured to send automatic notification emails to the ISPs that are originating attacks
+This method protects critical services against attacks that do not congest the upstream links - Wanguard Filter can detect and apply filtering rules on third-party DDoS mitigation appliances, firewalls, load-balancers or routers via helper scripts or with BGP Flowspec - > Wanguard Filter can be configured to send automatic notification emails to the ISPs originating attacks